Seizures

 Who gets them?

-- They occur in about 1 in 20 children, most commonly between 6 months – 3 years of age
+● They occur in about 1 in 20 children, most commonly between 6 months and 6 years of age

-- They often occur on the first day of an illness associated with fever.
-There appears to be no connection between how high a child’s fever is and whether they have a seizure - they can occur even with mild fevers
+● They often occur on the first day of an illness associated with fever.
+There appears to be no connection between how high a child’s fever is and whether they have a fit.
+They can occur even with mild fevers

-- Most children will not have another seizure during the same illness
+● Most children will not have another fit during the same illness

-- 1 in 3 children who have a febrile convulsion may go on to have further febrile convulsions in the future.
-This is more likely if other members of the family have had febrile seizures
+● 1 in 3 children who have a febrile convulsion may go on to have further febrile convulsions in the future.
+This is more likely if other members of the family have had febrile convulsions.

-- Febrile convulsions are not epilepsy.
-Regular treatment for prevention of future seizures is usually not necessary.
+● Febrile convulsions are not epilepsy.
+Regular treatment for prevention of future fits is usually not necessary.
 There is a small risk of your child developing epilepsy in the future and many parents worry about this, however, most children who have childhood simple febrile convulsions grow out of them and do not develop epilepsy

-- If your child has had a previous febrile convulsion, has a clear cause for their fever, their seizure stops quickly and they are back to normal soon after, they may be cared for at home.
-The first time your child has a seizure, you should call an ambulance
+● If your child has had a previous febrile convulsion, has a clear cause for their fever, their seizure stops quickly and they are back to normal soon after, they may be cared for at home.
+The first time your child has a fit, you should go to your local Emergency Department or call an ambulance

 What should you do?

-- When the seizure stops, you can give them paracetamol (calpol) or ibuprofen.
-However, there is little scientific evidence to suggest that this will stop them having a further febrile convulsion.
-Always follow instructions on the bottle and do not exceed daily maximum doses
+When the fit stops, you can give them Paracetamol or Ibuprofen.
+However, this might not stop them having another one.
+Always follow instructions on the container and do not exceed daily maximum doses

 How long will the symptoms last?